convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/lambda file for questions 21-40.md

-36.
-38. What is the purpose of the ＿init＿ py file in Python packages?
+36. What is the purpose of the ＿init＿ py file in Python packages?
+Ans: The ```__init__.py``` file in Python serves two main purposes for Python packages:
+* Marks a directory as a package:  A directory containing an ```__init__.py``` file is recognized by Python as a package.
+This allows you to organize your code into modules and sub-packages within the directory structure.
+* Without ```__init__.py```, Python wouldn't treat the directory as a package and wouldn't be able to find modules within it.
+* In essence, the ```__init__.py``` file acts like an entry point for your Python package, defining its structure and potentially initializing its behavior(optional).

+37.
-39. How do you handle date and time in Python?
+38. How do you handle date and time in Python?
-40. What is the purpose of _all… in Python?
+39. What is the purpose of _all… in Python?
-41. Explain the difference between os.path.join() and os.path.abspath() in
+40. Explain the difference between os.path.join() and os.path.abspath() in
 Python.
-42. What is the purpose of the zip() function in Python?
+41. What is the purpose of the zip() function in Python?
 40. How do you remove duplicates from a list in Python?
 41. 41.
 Explain the use of the map() function in Python.
 42. How do you reverse a string in Python?